BenShackell/SGD213_Task-2-Wiki/Proposal/index.md

 * Quality transparent project management (add the client)
 * Does **not** require audio
 * Does **not** require high quality art
 * Can use basic geometry
 * Should still look nice using colour palettes

 ### Assumptions
 [//]: # (What are you assuming based on client responses)
 * UI art does not need to be high quality, will just use basic Unity UI sprites
-* Particles will be important, but since we shouldn't spend time on art, will use standard asset or free particle assets
+* Programing the player, levels and enemies will be important, but since we shouldn't spend time on art, will use standard asset or free assets

 ---